Our solar water pumps and solar panels

-We use IP6s rated solar panels to power our high-efficiency submersible pumps, coupled with a controller that runs at varying time intervals to ensure water-pumping is possible even during low sunlight conditions.
+We use IP6s rated solar panels to power our high-efficiency submersible solar water pumps.
+This, coupled with a controller that runs at varying time intervals to ensures that water pumping is possible even during low sunlight conditions.

 Transforming rural water consumption